hexatomium/hexatomium-old.github.io/_posts/2016-10-11-unannounced-root-cert-update.md

     d3dd483e2bbf4c05e8af10f5fa7626cfd3dc3092	PL    Certum Trusted Network CA 2 d496592b305707386cc5f3cdb259ae66d7661fca	ES    ACA ROOT

 Trusting new CAs is always a big deal, so advanced users and enterprise admins may use the above list to decide which of these new roots they actually want to trust.
+And I'm currently working on a trust store hardening product, which will make it easy to reduce your exposure to unneccessary CAs.
+Stay tuned!

 <a href="https://twitter.com/share" class="twitter-share-button"
 data-url="https://hexatomium.github.io/2016/10/11/unannounced-root-cert-update/" data-text="14 new trusted root certificates added to Windows in unannounced update"  data-count="horizontal">Tweet</a>